With Halloween quickly approaching, it will soon be time to pull out the decorations, costumes, and, of course, your favorite Halloween wig.

 Dry the Wig

-Gently squeeze excess water out of the wig and pat it with a towel.
-Now, you’ll need to find something like a juice bottle or large can you prop your wig up on to dry.
+Gently squeeze excess water from the wig, then pat it with a towel.
+Now, you’ll need to find something like a juice bottle or a large can to prop your wig up on to dry.

 This will help it retain its shape and dry without mildewing.

 You should avoid laying the wig flat on a counter to dry.
-Not only will the synthetic hair dry out of shape, but it could develop mold or mildew due to the lack of airflow.
+Not only will synthetic hair dry out of shape, but it may also develop mold or mildew due to a lack of airflow.

-You should also avoid drying with heat since most Halloween wigs are made of plastic and quickly melt.
+You should also avoid drying with heat, as most Halloween wigs are made of plastic and can quickly melt.

 How to Detangle a Halloween Wig